tantantheman/tantan-whoopee/README.md

 [proto]: https://github.com/tantantheman/tantan-whoopee/blob/master/documentation_photos/sensorprototype.jpg "Contact Sensor Prototype"

-The contact sensor was created by using two paper plates, electrical tape, pieces of sponge, copper tape, and aluminum foil.
+The refined contact sensor, the final whoopee cushion, was created by using two paper plates, electrical tape, pieces of sponge, copper tape, and aluminum foil.
 Foil was taped onto the inside faces of the plates, with copper tape placed over it to act as the "lead".
 Each plate was connected via alligator clip and wire to the ESP32, one to ground and one to Pin 4.
 Two pieces of sponge act as spacers to prevent unwanted contact from the foil, as well as a means for the plates to bounce back once the person has inevitably jumped out of the chair in surprise.
+Finally, the tapes are taped together to give it some tension and prevent them from separating.

 ![alt text][plates]